 Shepherd’s Hope depends on volunteer physicians, nurses, other Licensed Health Care Professionals and general volunteers to provide quality health care for men, women and children who would otherwise go without the care they need and deserve.

 Shepherd’s Hope volunteers are categorized as either a General Volunteer or Licensed Health Care Provider.
 Licensed Health Care Providers provide direct health care to patients and General Volunteers give of their time in supporting and furthering the health center’s mission without providing direct health care.
 Our volunteers are the key to Shepherd’s Hope success, so whether you serve once a month or once a week, it makes a big impact.

+Interested in volunteering?
 Here are a few simple steps to help you get started:

 - Volunteers must be at least 18 years old to volunteer in our health centers and at least 16 years old to help in our central office.